aieditor-team/AiEditor/docs/ai/chat.md

 ### localStorageKey
 The key value definition of historical messages saved in LocalStorage, the default value is: `aie-chat-messages`

+### placeholder
+Set the placeholder attribute of the input box

+### maxHeight
+Set the maximum height of the chat window

 ### maxAttachedMessageCount
 In the history conversation, the maximum number of history messages that can be carried is 10 by default.
 The more history messages there are, the more tokens are consumed.